marunbai/fiveCardDraw/readMe.txt

 After one game, Input 1 to play again, 2 to quit.

 monte_carlo_advisor is implemented in hand.c & hand.h
-Actually all the important part is in the hand.c& hand.h.
+Actually all the important part is in the hand.c & hand.h.